-Shareholders who wish to recommend and nominee may do so by sending the following information to the Nominating Committee c/o the Corporate Secretary at the address listed under the heading "Shareholder Communications with the Board": (1) name of the candidate with brief biographical information and resume; (2) contact information for the candidate and a document evidencing the candidate's willingness to serve as a Director if elected; and (3) a signed statement as to the submitting shareholder's current status as a shareholder and the number of shares currently held.
+Shareholders who wish to recommend and nominee may do so by sending the following information to the Nominating and Governance Committee c/o the Corporate Secretary at the address listed under the heading "Shareholder Communications with the Board": (1) name of the candidate with brief biographical information and resume; (2) contact information for the candidate and a document evidencing the candidate's willingness to serve as a Director if elected; and (3) a signed statement as to the submitting shareholder's current status as a shareholder and the number of shares currently held.

-No candidates for Director nominees were submitted to the Nominating Committee by any shareholder in connection with the 2009 annual meeting.
-Any shareholder desiring to present a nomination for consideration by the Nominating Committee prior to the 2010 annual meeting must do so prior to November 7, 2009, in order to provide adequate time to fully evaluate the proposed nominee.
+No candidates for Director nominees were submitted to the Nominating and Governance Committee by any shareholder in connection with the 2010 Annual Meeting.
+Any shareholder desiring to present a nomination for consideration by the Nominating and Governance Committee prior to the 2011 Annual Meeting must do so prior to November 13, 2010, in order to provide adequate time to fully evaluate the proposed nominee.